Writings About Music

 Coy Ecklund, the Chairman and Chief Executive Officer of Equitable Life, had fought battles against Nazi Germany in close proximity with General George Patton during World War II, receiving the Croix de Guerre from France's General Charles de Gaulle.
 Subsequently, as related by my father, Ecklund made frequent reference to Patton when addressing his employees, and in written communications.
 I was to experience much the same phenomenon studying with Mel Powell at CalArts.
 Powell has succeeded his teacher, Paul Hindemith, becoming head of the composition department at Yale, and he regularly cited the expatriate German composer while teaching.

-Prior to his career at Equitable Life, which included being in charge of their early giant computer systems, my father briefly competed in chess tournaments after only a few years of self-study, providing a refreshing diversion from his undergraduate studies.
+Prior to his career at Equitable Life, which included being in charge of programming their early giant computer systems, my father briefly competed in chess tournaments after only a few years of self-study, providing a refreshing diversion from his undergraduate studies.
 Amazingly, at the age of nineteen, he drew games in simultaneous exhibitions against two supreme grandmasters who each came very close to being World Champion: Miguel Najdorf and Samuel Reshevsky.
 (Bobby Fischer stated that Reshevsky was the strongest player in the world during the mid-fifties.)
 My father had superior positions at the Marshall Chess Club with Najdorf, and the New York State Championship with Reshevsky, but accepted draws from both grandmasters because they had a much greater time advantage; participants being required to move immediately after the grandmaster came to their board, while the grandmaster had unlimited time for any move.